CE Vilassar de Dalt

 Club Esportiu Vilassar de Dalt is the main football club in the town of Vilassar de Dalt.
 It was founded in 1921 from the merger of the two teams that were in the village, Esbart and Centro de Sports.

 Following the local town celebrations, the old sand Vilassar stadium was built.
 It gave way in 2006 to a modern stadium with artificial turf and capacity for approximately 2000 people.

-The club has a total of 200 players from the young squads to the first team.
-In the 2011-2012 season the club achieved an historic first promotion to Primera Catalana.
+The club has more than 400 players from the young squads to the first team.
+In the 2011-2012 season the club achieved an historic first promotion to Primera Catalana.In the 2024-2025 season, the club secured promotion for its youth team to the Liga Nacional, where they will play in Group 7 of the league during the 2025-2026 season.
+The club has several youth teams in good categories and is known for its excellent work with its youth academy.
+One of the players who has played for the club is Jan Virgili, who has just been signed by Real Club Deportivo Mallorca.
 The sports facilities also have a booth set radio, eight dressing rooms, a bar and parking.